chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 # Prehistory

-## 1660
+## 1660s

+* Leary p3, 285, 289
+* Two troops of Light Horse:
-* A troop of Light Horse for the hundreds of Wirral, Bucklow, and Macclesfield was commanded by Capt George Warburton
+  * Hundreds of Wirral, Bucklow, and Macclesfield was commanded by Capt George Warburton (recorded 1660)

-## 1666

-* A grouping of troops of volunteer cavarly for the hundreds of Broxton, Northwich, Nantwich, and Eddisbury was commanded by Lt Col Sir Philip Egerton, as the *Light Horse of Cheshire*.
-Includes families such as Egerton, Cholmondeley, Grosvenor, Wilbraham, Warburton, and more.
+  * Hundreds of Broxton, Northwich, Nantwich, and Eddisbury was commanded by Lt Col Sir Philip Egerton (recorded 1666)
+  * Includes families such as Egerton, Cholmondeley, Grosvenor, Wilbraham, Warburton, and more

 # Early history